TechnionTDK/wikipedia-places/README.md

 On command line:
 	git clone https://github.com/TechnionTDK/wikipedia-places
 2. Install Python:
-*U can try another version if u already have it
+*You can try another version if you already have it
 Windows:
-Download python3 latest version from python official website
+Download python3 latest version from python official website.
 Linux:
 Install python3 with these commands:
 	sudo apt-get update